University of Bristol Exchange

 Bristol is the United Kingdom’s eighth most populous city (approximately 450,000) and the most populated city in South West England.
 Located about two hours by train west of London, Bristol is one of the most culturally vibrant cities in the South of England, hosting a wide variety of visual arts, theatre, specialty shopping and live music.
 It is a thriving, modern city that takes pride in its long history.
 Bristol is also a vantage point for seeing many of England’s famous sights.
 Oxford, Stratford-upon-Avon, Stonehenge, Bath, and the southwest coast of England are all within a day’s travel

 The academic year at Bristol is organized in two semesters.
-The first semester runs from mid-September to mid-January and the second semester from late January to late May.
+The first semester runs from mid-September to mid-January and the second semester from late January to early June.
 Bristol encourages students to plan and manage their own work and study.
 This emphasis on independent study is excellent preparation for the self-motivation and discipline needed for graduate study.
 You may find that you have fewer hours of teaching than you expected.
 Use your time to study in the library or work through your course reading list.

 Units are the equivalent to classes at the UO and courses are equivalent to UO majors.
 Bristol allows you to take units from across the University.
 Teaching methods include a combination of lecture, tutorials and smaller group seminars.
 Seminars are small group classes lead by a professor to discuss parts of the course in detail.
 They complement the lectures and help to monitor your progress.
 Science-based courses will include laboratory sessions and project groups.
 It is important to establish a good working routine so that you use time effectively.